 Avast isn’t one of the most sought-after antivirus software for nothing; its level of protection is uncompromising, even for the free version.
 In lab tests, it scored 5.5/6 in Av-Tests and 5/6 in Av-Comparatives’ tests.
 It did achieve the exact grade, AAA, in the tests SE Labs performed.

-Avast uses a plethora of tools to combat malware, from real-time security updates to various types of scans to one of its unique tools, the Wi-Fi intruder alert tool.
-This tool sends you a real-time alert if any third-party tries to hack into your Wi-Fi network.
+Avast uses a variety of tools to combat malware, from real-time security updates to various types of scans to one of its unique tools, the Wi-Fi intruder alert tool.
+This tool sends you a real-time alert if any third party tries to hack into your Wi-Fi network.

 While Avast Free provides a strong Firewall, it also allows you to customise its level of strictness to accept a specific application, for example.
 Choosing an Avast paid plan adds further protective layers to your Firewall, such as port scans and spoofing alerts.

 After a detailed review of the level of protection both Microsoft Defender and Avast provide, we conclude it’s another draw.
-Both software provides protective solid measures.
+Both software provide protective solid measures.

 Impact on System Performance

-Antivirus software can easily slow your device down, especially if it provides real-time protection since it will constantly be scanning and eliminating any possible threats in the background for as long as your device is running.
-This is why ensuring the software’s effectiveness and speed is inevitable.
+Antivirus software can easily slow your device down, especially if it provides real-time protection.
+It will constantly scan and eliminate any possible threats in the background for as long as your device is running, so ensuring the software’s effectiveness and speed is inevitable.

 Microsoft Defender